 - A cumulative 3.0 GPA

-After completing SPGN 251 and SPSI 335 with a minimum grade of “C+,” students must meet with their advisor before continuing their program of study.
+After completing SPGN 251 and CSD 135L4 with a minimum grade of “C+,” students must meet with their advisor before continuing their program of study.
 Students are required to regularly meet with their program area faculty advisor to expedite their program of study.

 Major Requirements: 50 hours

-To graduate from this degree program, a student must hold a cumulative GPA of 3.0 or better, a cumulative major GPA of 3.0 or better, and completed all major courses with a grade of C+ or better, at the time of graduation.
+To graduate from this degree program, a student must hold a cumulative GPA of 3.0 or higher, a major GPA of 3.0 or higher, and complete all CSD courses with a grade of C+ or higher, at the time of graduation.

-This major requires a minor.
-Please see Programs for a list of available minors or contact your major advisor.
+This major requires a teaching minor.
+Students should see their advisor for a list of applicable minors.